mvolkmann/MyUnixEnv/notes/VueNotes.md

 Key modifiers check for common key codes.
 These include `.enter`, `.tab`, `.delete`, `.esc`, `.space`,
 `.up`, `.down`, `.left`, and `.right`.
+When these are used, the event handling code is only invoked when the specified key is pressed.

+For example:

+```js
+<input @keyPress.enter="handleEnterKey">
+```

 System modifiers check for keys that can be pressed in conjunction with another key to change the meaning.
 These include
 `.ctrl`, `.alt`, `.shift`, and `.meta`.
 In macOS, `.meta` detects the command key.

-For example:

-```js
-<input @keyPress.enter="handleEnterKey">
-```

 Mouse button modifiers check for presses of specific mouse buttons.
 These include `.left`, `.right`, and `.middle`.